eth-educators/eth-docker/README.md

 with a fresh database.
 Keep in mind that synchronizing Ethereum 1 can take days on main net, however.

+> **Caution** If you are removing the client to recreate it, please be careful
+> to wait 10 minutes before importing validator key(s) and starting it again.
+> The slashing protection DB will be gone, and you risk slashing your validator(s)
+> otherwise.

 ## Addendum: Add or recover validators

 You can use eth2.0-deposit-cli to either recover validator signing keys or add